jasonrundell/arcline/docs/DEPLOYMENT.md

    - Call your Twilio phone number
    - Listen to the menu
-   - Press 1-5 to test each hotline
+   - Speak what you want to do
    - Verify responses work correctly

 5. **Monitor**